Onehunga High School

 COUNCIL ROLE DESCRIPTIONS

-WE HAVE SIX STUDENT-LED COUNCILS AT ONEHUNGA HIGH SCHOOL
+WE HAVE FIVE STUDENT-LED COUNCILS AT ONEHUNGA HIGH SCHOOL

 Academic Council